 JW Marriott Essex House New York

 160 Central Park South between Sixth and Seventh Avenues

 There's a three-night minimum stay required for these prime viewing rooms at Essex House, where only a couple of rooms were still available at the time of writing.
 If you don't manage to book a room in time, you could try to snag a premium-view breakfast table at SOUTHGATE Bar & Restaurant on the lobby level.

 The Ritz-Carlton New York Central Park

 50 Central Park South between Fifth and Sixth Avenues

-A minimum two-night stay is required for the Ritz-Carlton's Thanksgiving Day package.
-Options include Premium View and Partial, and the massive windows come with a ledge large enough to sit on.
-Guests are treated to a champagne brunch in-suite and Thanksgiving Dinner later in the day in the Ritz's restaurant.
+A minimum three-night stay is required for the Ritz-Carlton's Thanksgiving Day packages.
+Options include Parade View, Premier Parade View, and Suite Parade View, and the massive windows come with a ledge large enough to sit on.
+Champagne brunch and Thanksgiving Dinner are available but not included.